Resolving Stanley's $e$-positivity of claw-contractible-free graphs: Background

 We say a graph is \emph{claw-free} if it does not have the claw as an induced subgraph.
 Claw-free graphs have the following characterization due to Beineke \cite[Theorem]{Beineke} who combined the results of Krausz \cite[Theorem 1]{Krausz} and van Rooij and Wilf \cite[Theorem 4]{vRW}.

-\begin{lemma} \cite[Theorem]{Beineke} A graph $G$ is claw-free if and only if there exists a partition of the edges of $G$ into disjoint sets, such that every set edge induces a complete subgraph of $G$ and no vertex of $G$ belongs to more than 2 of these complete subgraphs. \end{lemma}
+\begin{lemma} \cite[Theorem]{Beineke} A graph $G$ is claw-free {if} there exists a partition of the edges of $G$ into disjoint sets, such that every set edge induces a complete subgraph of $G$ and no vertex of $G$ belongs to more than 2 of these complete subgraphs. \end{lemma}

 For the latter, let $G$ be a graph with vertex set $V$ and edge set $E$.
 Recall a subset of $V$ is \emph{independent} if no two vertices in the subset are adjacent, plus when we delete a vertex $v$ from $G$ we delete $v$ and all edges incident to $v$.
 Furthermore, if $S\subseteq E$, then we denote by $G/S$ the graph $G$ with the edges in $S$ contracted and the vertices at either end identified.
 We say that $G$ contracts to the claw if there exists $S\subseteq E$ such that $G/S$ yields the claw once multiple edges are replaced by single edges, and $G$ is \emph{\ccf}\ if $G$ does not contract to the claw.